HR-Williams/leap-year/README.md

 Test: "It returns false for years that are divisible by 100" Expect(isLeapYear(2100)).toEqual(false);

-Test: "It returns true for years taht are divisible by 400" Expect(isLeapYear(2000)).toEqual(true);
+Test: "It returns true for years that are divisible by 400" Expect(isLeapYear(2000)).toEqual(true);